RalphKradle/mitmproxy/docs/src/content/concepts-protocols.md

 - *Replay*: Client or server replay is not possible yet.
 - *Opportunistic TLS*: mitmproxy will not detect when a plaintext protocol upgrades to TLS (STARTTLS).

+## DNS

+DNS traffic can be sent to mitmproxy and manipulated while also serving HTTP, WebSocket, or TCP traffic.
+This requires your test device to also send DNS queries to the mitmproxy machine.

+Intercepting and manipulating DNS is an advanced feature and optional.
+It works independently of the normal operation of mitmproxy for the main protocols.